okta/okta-auth-js/README.md

 ## signOut()

-This is an alias for `session.close`, which ends the current session.
+Signs the user out of their current Okta session.

 ```javascript
 authClient.signOut()